ed-syspertec/Virtel/docs/manuals/virtel/Virtel463CN/connectivity_guide.rst

 |image94|

-Administration of the ARBO and TRSF files is performed by the Virtel Administrator through a specific administration instance of Virtel which can be started only when administration tasks are to be performed.
+Administration of the ARBO and TRSF files is performed by the Virtel Administrator through a specific administration instance of Virtel (more details below).

 .. raw:: latex